 Scott has also advised numerous companies and boards of directors in defending against activist hedge funds, including Air Methods, ARIAD Pharmaceuticals, Avon, Barnes & Noble, BHP Billiton, Cameron International, Cheniere Energy, Chico’s FAS, Gannett, Harris Corporation, Helix Energy, Hertz, Hologic, Honeywell, Jones Apparel, King Pharmaceuticals, Mylan, NCR, Par Pharmaceuticals, Qualcomm, Randstad Holdings, Sara Lee, Starwood Hotels, Web.com and Xerox.

-Scott B. Luftglass is a litigation partner resident in the New York Office.
-His practice focuses on representing corporations, boards of directors, special committees, financial advisors, senior management, and private equity funds in connection with corporate governance matters, significant corporate transactions, hostile and friendly takeovers, shareholder and derivative litigation, and crisis management.
-Mr. Luftglass also represents clients in complex civil litigation, internal investigations, and regulatory matters.
+Scott B. Luftglass is a litigation partner at Fried Frank.
+His practice focuses on representing corporations, boards of directors, special committees, financial advisors, senior management, and private equity sponsors in connection with corporate governance matters, significant corporate transactions, hostile and friendly takeovers, shareholder and derivative litigation, broken-deal litigation and crisis management.
+Mr. Luftglass also regularly represents clients on securities litigation and complex civil litigation.

 Theodore N. Mirvis is a Partner in the Litigation Department at Wachtell, Lipton, Rosen & Katz.
 Mr. Mirvis has been with the firm for over 40 years, and, during that time, has litigated landmark cases regarding corporate law, corporate governance, and mergers and acquisitions.
 He has written extensively on these same topics.
 He is a regular lecturer at the Harvard Business School and the Harvard Law School, and teaches occasional classes at Columbia Law School, NYU Law School, the University of Pennsylvania Law School and the Law School of the Hebrew University in Jerusalem.